 Usually the term moon brings to mind a spherical object, like Earth's Moon.
 The two moons of Mars, Phobos and Deimos, are different.
 While both have nearly circular orbits and travel close to the plane of the planet's equator, they are lumpy and dark.
 Phobos is slowly drawing closer to Mars and could crash into the planet in 40 or 50 million years.
 Or the planet's gravity might break Phobos apart, creating a thin ring around Mars.

 Moons of the Giant Planets

-Jupiter has 53 known moons (plus 16 awaiting official confirmation), including the largest moon in the solar system (Ganymede), an ocean moon (Europa) and a volcanic moon (Io).
+Jupiter has 79 known moons, including the largest moon in the solar system (Ganymede), an ocean moon (Europa) and a volcanic moon (Io).
 Many of Jupiter's outer moons have highly elliptical orbits and orbit backwards (opposite to the spin of the planet).
 Saturn, Uranus and Neptune also have some irregular moons, which orbit far from their respective planets.

 In the realm of the ice giants, Uranus's inner moons appear to be about half water ice and half rock.
 Miranda is the most unusual; its chopped-up appearance shows the scars of impacts of large rocky bodies.

 Pluto's large moon Charon is about half the size of Pluto.
 Like Earth's Moon, Charon may have formed from debris resulting from an early collision of an impactor with Pluto.
 Scientists using the Hubble Space Telescope to study Pluto found four more small moons.